dmis-lab/BioSyn/README.md

 ## Demo

 The demos show normalizing a biomedical mention or representing it into entity embeddings (dense and sparse) using BioSyn.
+For saving your time, I upload the trained model ([biosyn-ncbi-disease](https://drive.google.com/drive/folders/1oOkY1Vtn508i0Q542IcJKFVm_d40Xj1I?usp=sharing)).

 ### Embeddings